Skip to main content

 Forcing root key propagation

-Merge write disposition requires that the _dlt_id of top level table is propagated to child tables.
-This concept is similar to foreign key which references a parent table, and we call it a root key.
-Root key is automatically propagated for all tables that have merge write disposition set.
-We do not enable it everywhere because it takes storage space.
-Nevertheless, is some cases you may want to permanently enable root key propagation.
+Merge write disposition requires that the _dlt_id (row_key) of the root table be propagated to nested tables.
+This concept is similar to a foreign key but always references the root (top level) table, skipping any intermediate parents.
+We call it root key.
+The root key is automatically propagated for all tables that have the merge write disposition set.
+We do not enable it everywhere because it takes up storage space.
+Nevertheless, in some cases, you may want to permanently enable root key propagation.

 pipeline = dlt.pipeline(